 Hills gets us aligned.
-Hills are captured by a WHO, a WHAT and a WOW.
+Hills are captured by a WHO, a WHAT, and a WOW.
 A hill is a clear statement of the intended user, the WHO.
-Its a clear statement of intent on the outcome, the WHAT.
-And, its a clear statement of the differentiator compared to competitors, the WOW.
+It is a clear statement of intent on the outcome, the WHAT.
+And, it is a clear statement of the differentiator compared to competitors, the WOW.

 Playbacks help us stay aligned.
-A playback is a safe environment to share work.
+Playback is a safe environment to share work.
 They ensure the progression of the delivery to a successful outcome.

 Playbacks can be run anytime and may take different shapes and purposes.
 For example,

-- Hills playback – Confirm that stakeholders agree with outcome
+- Hills playback – Confirm that stakeholders agree with the outcome

 - Playback Zero – Align teams on Concepts, UX, and plan.

 - User / Client – Playbacks for stakeholders

 The workshops include practical sessions where we explore stakeholder maps, empathy maps, and needs statements.
 We also practice on playbacks.